joshuagenders/Lupi/Readme.md

 - double PeriodLength (ms)
 - int PeriodErrorCount
 - int PeriodSuccessCount

-## Open Workload
-Whenever throughput is specified, an open workload is created.
-Specifying concurrency values along with throughput will create threads as desired, but they will wait until they are allowed to execute.

-If `concurrency.openWorkload` is `true`, then the concurrency phases are ignored and Lupi will try and allocate as many threads as it needs to in order to reach desired tests per second, within the `concurrency.minThreads` and `concurrency.maxThreads` limits.

-When concurrency phases are provided, then the number of threads is determined by the phases, and threads will wait until they are permitted to execute.
-In both scenarios, setting thread levels too low will result in a closed workload as new thread allocation will not be possible.

 ## Dependency Injection
 Lupi will attempt to find and invoke a method in the provided test assembly that returns a `Microsoft.Extensions.DependencyInjection.IServiceProvider`.